Admissions to West Sussex independent school, Sompting Abbotts Preparatory School

 Book a taster day for your child

-If, after your visit you decide to go ahead, we would like to invite your child for a taster day.
-Prospective pupils usually spend a day with us, with the exception of the very young.
-Your child will be shown around the school, meet his or her future classmates, and spend time with the appropriate year group.
+We're always willing to have your child come for taster days to see if they feel they'll be happy with us.
+Prospective pupils often spend a day with us, with the exception of the very young.
+Your child will be shown around the school, allocated a buddy (which often expands to two or three!), get to meet his or her future classmates and sample a home-cooked lunch.

 Visit our Early Years Nursery

 If you're a parent of a nursery-aged child, you're welcome to visit us with or without your child.
 If you decide you'd like your child to join, we'll make a plan for attendance to best suit your situation.
-We're flexible about the number of days or half-day sessions.
+We're very flexible about the number of days or half-day sessions you want.
 Your child will normally attend two to three 'settling-in' sessions before starting (no charge is made for these).
 You can find out more about our nursery here.

 Can my child join the school mid-way through term?